aslze/asl/README.md

 CreateDirectoryW( dirname ); // autoconverted to UTF16
 ```

-But don't use the above Windows-only function when you can:
+But don't use the above Windows-only function when you can (in UTF8):

 ```cpp
 Directory::create("newdir");